Chin State: Administrative divisions

-Hakha District was formed by the first Chin State Hluttaw emergency meeting No. 2/2012 on 1 June.
+Hakha District was formed by the first Chin State Hluttaw emergency meeting No. 2 on 1 June.
 Matupi District was formed by the second Pyidaungsu Hluttaw regular meeting on 28 June 2017.

+Government

+Executive

+The Chin State Government is the executive government of Chin State, led by Dr Vung Suan Thang.
+It became defunct following the 2021 Myanmar coup but was re-established on 10 April 2026.
+Before the Chin State Government resumed its duties, Chin State was administrated by the State Administration Council (SAC).

+Legislature

+The Chin State Hluttaw is the legislature of Chin State, responsible for local governance, passing state laws, approving localized budgets, and overseeing the state cabinet.
+It has 24 seats and is unicameral.

 Economy

-Chin State has little infrastructure and remains undeveloped with over 70% of its population living below the poverty line.
+Chin State has little infrastructure and remains undeveloped, with over 70% of its population living below the poverty line.

+Agriculture is a key source of income and part of the daily livelihood for many residents of Chin State.
+Most people rely on rotational, slash-and-burn farming, growing just enough to feed themselves and their families.
+Rice, maize, and millet are the primary crops grown in Chin State.
+Chin households are moving towards a cash-oriented economy based on vegetables and perennial crops (i.e., coffee, avocado, grapes, elephant foot yam, tree bean, and sericulture).
+Some earn a living as traders, selling cattle and other goods across the border in Mizoram, India.

 Chin State is Myanmar's largest producer of konjac (elephant foot yam) with an estimated annual output exceeding 250,000 tonnes.

+Healthcare

+Healthcare and medical resources in Chin State are limited.
+According to UNICEF, one in 10 children will not reach the age of five.
+In 2015, 41% of children in the state were affected by child stunting, the highest prevalence recorded in Myanmar.
+Human rights abuses are correlated with poorer health outcomes among Chin residents.

 Demographics

 Ethnic makeup

 The Chin peoples make up the majority of Chin State's population, with small Rakhine and Bamar minorities.
-The people of Chin State are made up of many tribes which, though historically related, now speak divergent languages and have different cultural and historical identities.
-Some consider the name Chin an exonym, given by the Burmese.
-Other tribes in the state include Zo, Zomi, Laimi, K'Cho, Khumi, Asho.
+The people of Chin State are made up of many tribes, which, though historically related, now speak divergent languages and have different cultural identities.
+Some consider the name Chin an exonym, given by the Bamar people.
+Chin tribes in the state include the Zo, Zomi, Zotung, Laimi, K'Cho, Khumi, Daai, and Asho.

-After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
+After the 2014 Myanmar census, the Burmese government indefinitely withheld the release of detailed ethnicity data, citing concerns about political and social concerns surrounding the issue of ethnicity in Myanmar.
 In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of Chin State.

+As of February 2024, United Nations estimates 60,000 Chin people have fled to the Indian states of Mizoram and Manipur, while another 61,000 remain internally displaced following the 2021 Myanmar coup d'état.
+Chin humanitarian organizations suggest that the real figures are higher.